The Harrison Libraries offer course reserves so faculty may set aside specific materials to be readily available for

 - Available at the circulation desks of both libraries.

-- Reserve materials are available for use only in the library and have time-use restrictions at the discretion of the professor (normally two or four hours).
+- Available for use only in the library and have time-use restrictions at the discretion of the professor (normally two or four hours).

 - There is a $1.00 per hour per item fee for materials returned late.

 - A University ID is required to borrow reserve materials.